All Episodes

 If you're not going to charge him, don't complain about what he did.

-Although these factors undermine Mr. Lewandowski's potential defense, they do not outweigh the reasonable hypothesis of innocence based on the real-time facts and circumstances recorded on the video.
+Although these factors might undermine Mr. Lewandowski's potential defense, they do not outweigh the reasonable hypothesis of innocence based on the real-time facts and circumstances recorded on the video.

 As stated earlier, law enforcement arrests are based upon probable cause.